Ad Space — Top Banner

 Present Value Formula

-Determine what a future sum of money is worth in today's dollars.
+Determine what any future sum of money is worth today given a discount rate and number of time periods.

 The Formula